TiGz/micronaut-graphql-arango-payments/GAGA.md

 ### Micronaut and ArangoDB Transactions for the win
 The power of Micronaut is in it's super quick start up time and the ability to build GraalVM native images that allow you to deploy services onto scale-to-zero FaaS style platforms and have sub-second spin up times.

-Another great feature of Micronaut is how easiy it is it wire up annotation driven aspects.
+Another great feature of Micronaut is how easily it is it wire up annotation driven aspects.
 Unlike most other NoSQL databases, ArangoDB supports [ACID transactions](https://www.arangodb.com/docs/stable/transactions.html) so here is an example of adding ArangoDB transaction management via an annotation:

 	@Documented
 	@Retention(RetentionPolicy.RUNTIME)